32 Contact Hours

 AIHA acknowledges that education is an important investment for you and your company.
 If you must cancel due to extenuating circumstances, please contact Erin Breece directly at +1 703-846-0749, or by e-mail.

 All AIHA courses are designed to provide CM credit for CIH certification maintenance and candidate training from the American Board of Industrial Hygiene (ABIH).
-AIHA is authorized by the Board of Certified Safety Professionals (BCSP) to issue continuance of certification (COC) points in conjunction with the Certified Safety Professional (CSP) certification and has been approved as an authorized provider by the International Association for Continuing Education and Training (IACET).
+AIHA is authorized by the Board of Certified Safety Professionals (BCSP) to issue continuance of certification (COC) points in conjunction with the Certified Safety Professional (CSP) certification.

 Telephone: +1 703-846-0749